walidamriou/Arduino_PCF8591_Write_Analog_Value_I2C/README.md

 3. make connection between your Arduino board and PCF8591 module
 4. Input your a specific value in Serial monitor of Arduino IDE between 0.00 <value<5.00 ; for example 0.01 or 3.75
 5. You will see the voltage output on the pin __AOUT__ of PCF8591
+##### If you use Arduino IDE
+1. Use/install the library in /lib (PCF8591.zip)
+2. Move the code from /src/main.cpp to your project .ino

 #### Arduino IDE users